Why fixing your tax return is a good idea

 You can check the status of your amended tax return in a couple of ways.

-Visit the IRS’ "Where’s My Amended Return?" page.
+Visit the "Where’s My Amended Return?" page on the IRS’ website.
 Enter your information (Social Security number, date of birth and ZIP code), and the amended return tool will provide you with a status update.

 - "Received": The IRS has received your amended return and is processing it.